nol166/JS-Closures/README.md

 ## Overview

-This lesson plan goes over Javascript closures which can at first seem like a confusing and complex concept to students.
+This lesson plan goes over Javascript closures, which can at first seem like a confusing and complex concept to students.
 The good news is, they are very simple once you wrap your head around them.

 This lesson plan contains three student activities accompanied by a review after each.
-Before each student activity we will introduce the students to the topic with a short 5 minute demonstration.
+Before each student activity, we will introduce the students to the topic with a short 5 minute demonstration.

 ## Notes for Instructional Staff

 * Please be ready to open the `index.html` file enclosed in each demo and activity and open the developer tools for your given browser.
 This can often be accessed by right clicking anywhere on the page, choosing "inspect element" and then clicking on the "console" tab from there.

-* Remember that closures can be a very difficult topic to understand at first.
+* Remember that closures can be a very difficult topic for students to understand at first.
 Students may feel frustrated and may even avoid asking questions because of this.
 Be sure to periodically ask the students how they are feeling about the concepts and revisit them if need be.

 ## Goals for Today